Healthy Homes Assessment Breaker Bay

 Breaker Bay Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement for all Breaker Bay and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory for all Breaker Bay and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records of their conformance with the Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.
+• Property managers and landlords are required to keep records that prove conformance with the Healthy Homes Standards that apply or will be applicable during the tenure of the rental property.

-• Private landlords and property managers have to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Private landlords and property managers must ensure their rental properties comply with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All households let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes